 The Oxford COVID-19 Government Response Tracker collects publicly available information on 11 indicators of government response including school and workplace closures, public events cancellations, restrictions on public gatherings, stay at home requirements, public transport closures, domestic and international travel restrictions, public information campaigns, testing and contact tracing.
 Source: Blavatnik School of Government, Oxford University.
-Data up to 24th January - 18th February.
+Data up to 15th - 26th February (except for Brazil for which data are only available up to 15th January).
 Return to "What's New".